I am a member of the Marine Robotics Group in the Computer Science and Artificial Intelligence Lab (CSAIL), where I'm advised by John Leonard.

 My research lies at the intersection of machine learning and autonomous robotic navigation.
 I'm particularly interested in two sorts of problems: achieving robust machine learning on robotic systems to the benefit of navigation tasks, and applying constraints imposed by the physical environment to aid in learning on robots.
 My research is funded in part by an NSF Graduate Research Fellowship.

-Previously I have worked on distributed learning algorithms for underwater exploration with application to biological surveying tasks.
+Previously I worked on distributed learning algorithms for underwater exploration with application to biological surveying tasks.
 Before that, I was an undergraduate student at Stevens Institute of Technology where I did research on robot mapping in the Robust Field Autonomy Lab under Brendan Englot.

 - Our recent paper on non-Gaussian semantic SLAM was accepted to ICRA 2019